Quick Links

 The children will develop self-awareness about the skills and interests they have.
 After looking at their own skills, children will be able to articulate their aspirations for their futures.

-Year 3 Autumn 1
+Autumn 1 Rationale

 Autumn 2